-The new grey top bar probably is the most striking new controls section compared to the former OP-X PRO.

-It combines three different function areas:
+The grey top bar probably is the most striking new controls section compared to the former OP-X PRO.
+It combines these function areas:

 - 1. Patch browser

 - 2. Effects section

-- 3. MIDI CC processing engine
+- 3. MIDI CC processing engine 4.
+New in 1.3: Interface switcher